joaopmatias/website-source/content/about.md

 date = "2020-10-04"
 +++

-I'm a mathematician located in Coimbra, Portugal, with a deep interest in Data Science.
+I'm a data scientist located in Lisbon and Coimbra, Portugal, currenttly working in time series analysis and using Python.

-I complected my PhD at Penn State, and am part of the fast growing Talkdesk TDX cluster.
+I earned my PhD in Mathematics at Penn State and I am now working at Talkdesk in the Workforce Management product.

-If you're also interested in Data Science, and find something interesting in this website, feel free to get in touch with me!
+My interests are diverse and include most aspects of data science, software development and the Python programming language.